stevearrants/style/docs/principlesofcontent.md

 ## Build trust with your audience
 ---------------------------

-* Talk like a person, not an AI.
+* Talk like a person, not a computer.
 * Don't sugar coat a problem.
 Tell the truth.
 * Use positive language and concrete, real world examples.
 * Start small and build big.